ambray/ASM-Course/asm_slides/introduction_section_1.rst

 =============

 * x86(_64) is little Endian
-* Again, Most significant byte (not bit) on the left
+* Again, least significant byte (not bit) appears first

 In memory, this address: